Getting There – South Africa

-Other international airports are located in Cape Town and Durban, but these are less relevant for further travel to your safari destination.
-In any case, few flights from Europe or America fly directly to either destination.
+Other international airports are located in Cape Town and Durban, but few flights from Europe or America fly directly to either destination.

 Please check Skyscanner, or for multiple-destination flights check Expedia, to see which airlines can take you to South-Africa and what tickets would cost.